sophiamazurek/readmegen/output/README.md

   ## Installation
-  I got this project byt creating several files and then connecting them all together to get them to display the correct information
+  This project starts when they run node index.js and then answer the questions.

   ## Usage
-  I use this project by running the node index.js and filling out the questions to get the answers to shw in the template
+  This project is to be used to save time when creating README

   Include screenshots as needed.

   ## Credits
-  I had help from my tutor but no other students assisted in this project
+  No

   ## License
-  MIT
+  None

   ---